helah20/helah20/README.md

 I am Hailah from Saudi Arabia, Data science is my passion, I really enjoy learning languages like Python, Java, and R and I am also able to visualize data using many technologies such as Tableau, R, and python.
 I also love the field of cybersecurity, I enjoy reading about security vulnerabilities, how they occur, and the mechanism for protection from them.
 I hope to be a pioneer in both fields, as they are truly complementary to each other.

-- 🔭 I’m currently working at home to improve my skills
+- 🔭 I’m currently working at Resilince Co.
-- 🌱 I’m currently learning data science & cloud security
+- 🌱 I’m currently learning Pentesting  & cyber security

 ## Skills and Experience :